-The notion of factorability structure on monoids and categories is an extension by Wang \cite{Wan} and Hess \cite{Hes} of the definition of factorability structure on groups introduced by Bödigheimer \cite{BV} and Visy \cite{Vis}.
-Their motivation was to abstract the structure, discovered in symmetric groups, which ensures the existence of a normal form admitting some remarkable properties.
-In particular, this normal form allows a reduction of the bar complex to a complex having considerably fewer cells, well-adapted for computing the homology of the algebraic structure in question.
+The notion of factorability structure on monoids and categories is an extension by Wang \cite{Wan} and Hess \cite{Hes} of the definition of factorability structure on groups introduced by Bödigheimer and Visy \cite{BV} and Visy \cite{Vis}.
+Their motivation was to abstract the structure, discovered in symmetric groups, that ensures the existence of a normal form admitting some remarkable properties.
+In particular, this normal form allows a reduction of the bar complex to a complex having considerably fewer cells, well adapted for computing homology of the algebraic structure in question.

-This reduction is achieved using the theory of collapsing schemes, introduced in a topological flavour by Brown \cite{Bro2}, elaborated for the algebraic setting by Cohen \cite{Coh1}, and rediscovered under the name of discrete Morse theory by Forman \cite{For}.
-The idea is to establish, for every $n\geq0$, a bijection (called collapsing scheme in \cite{Bro2}, and Morse matching in discrete Morse theory) between a class of $n$-cells called redundant and a class of $\left(n+1\right)$-cells called collapsible in such a way that collapsing of paired cells preserves the homotopy type.
+This reduction is achieved using the theory of collapsing schemes, introduced in a topological flavour by Brown \cite{Bro2}, elaborated for the algebraic setting by Cohen \cite{Coh1}, and rediscovered (under the name of discrete Morse theory) by Forman \cite{For}.
+The idea is to establish, for every nonnegative integer $n$, a bijection (called collapsing scheme in \cite{Bro2}, and Morse matching in discrete Morse theory) between a class of $n$-cells called redundant and a class of $\left(n+1\right)$-cells called collapsible in such a way that collapsing matched pairs preserves the homotopy type.

 The idea of factorability for a given monoid $M$ and its generating set $S$ is to determine a convenient way to split off a generator from an element of the monoid.
-This is achieved in the notion of factorability structure consisting of a factorisation map $\eta=\left(\eta',\overline{\eta}\right):M\to M^{2}$ subject to several axioms ensuring, in particular, a compatibility with the multiplication in the monoid.
+This is achieved by the notion of factorability structure consisting of a factorisation map $\eta=\left(\eta',\overline{\eta}\right):M\to M^{2}$ subject to several axioms ensuring, in particular, a compatibility with the multiplication in the monoid.
 In a manner of speaking, $\eta$ acts on an element $f$ of $M$ by splitting off a generator $\eta'\left(f\right)$.

-To every factorability structure, we can associate a confluent rewriting system that is not necessarily terminating.
-However, termination is obtained under the additional assumption that, for all $s\in S$ and $f\in M$, the following equalities hold:
+For every factorability structure, there is an associated rewriting system that is confluent but not necessarily terminating.
+However, termination is obtained under the additional assumption that, for all $s$ in $S$ and $f$ in $M$, the following equalities hold:

-Basic definitions concerning rewriting systems are recollected in Section \ref{sec:preliminaries}.
-We recall basic notions and some results concerning factorability in Section \ref{sec:factorability}.
+Section~\ref{sec:preliminaries} fixes basic terminology to be used throughout the article.
+Basic notions and some results concerning factorability are recollected in Section~\ref{sec:factorability}.